 When an elderly loved one needs help with daily living tasks, moving that person into your home may seem like a good solution, but there’s much you need to consider.

-Caring for a relative at home could be less expensive than moving them to an assisted-care facility, but there may be great demands on your time, energy, and finances.
-You’ll also need to consider how other members of your household may be affected.
+Caring for aging parents at home could be less expensive than moving them to an assisted-care facility, but there may be great demands on your time, energy, and finances.
+You’ll also need to consider how other family members in your household may be affected.

 Here are five questions to consider doing before making a decision about caring for a loved one: